-If you have an On Premises or Hybrid Active Directory, you can use LDAP directory synchronization to automatically manage your users and groups.
+If you have an On Premise or Hybrid Active Directory, you can use LDAP directory synchronization to automatically manage your users and groups.
 This has the following benefits:

 - The administrative overhead of performing these tasks is removed.

-- Your end users can use their primary email address and Active Directory password to sign in to Mimecast applications.
+- End users can use their primary email address and Active Directory password to sign in to Mimecast applications.

 What You'll Need

 - Permission to create user accounts in your Active Directory.

 The following prerequisite tasks must be performed before synchronizing your directory:

 - Ensure there is a valid SSL certificate, signed by a recognized Certificate Authority (CA), installed on your domain controller.
 This is only required when configuring LDAPS, not LDAP.

 - Create a user account that we can use to query your Active Directory, taking note of its distinguished name and password.
 To prevent interruptions to your service, set the user account to:

 - Have read access to the parts of your directory that require synchronization.